maximus-brown/maximus-brown.github.io/_pages/test.md

 Simply beautiful right!
 I was struggling to put into words all aspects of this masterpiece.

-Below are some of the tree designs he's working on that are planned to be included in an upcoming CNFT drop.
+Below are some tree designs he's working on for an upcoming CNFT drop that hasn't been announced yet.

 ![](/images/posts/cardano_trees/cardano_trees_3.png)

+## Seasons and Weather Conditions

-##
+## Only 4KB of code

+## Real trees will be planted for each minted CNFT

 Know the fist full on-chain trees living and growing in Cardano Blockchain!!
 Deciduous treeDizzy symbol